ts7fx/16F17S_MSDS_Capstone/README.md

 	9. You can always reach out to us for any questions!

 ## Repository Structure
+#### goodluck.ipynb
+	This is the notebook that will produce the results in our paper, given correct data pre-processing step.

 #### Reference Notebooks:
 	Three draft notebooks we used to produce our final, formal approach.